PC-98

 1996

 YU-NO is a visual novel developed by ELF.
 This means that you can expect to see a plethora of panty shots and awkward sexual encounters throughout the game.
 (The taboo-breaking third act is downright depraved.)
 Beneath the erotic content, the game deals with complex issues like mathematics, philosophy, history, and religion.
-YU-NO takes a very creative approach to storytelling and is a lot more engaging than typical visual novels.
-Games with branching dialogue trees often leave players wondering how things would have turned out if their responses had been different, but the time traveling dynamic in YU-NO gives players the chance to explore the possibilities.
+YU-NO takes a creative approach to storytelling and is a lot more engaging than typical visual novels.
+Games with branching dialogue trees often leave players wondering how things would have turned out if their responses had been different, but the time traveling dynamic in YU-NO gives players the chance to explore these possibilities.
 Being able to jump back to previous events and discussions essentially lets players rewrite history.
 One of the most compelling aspects of the game is how the timeline is physically mapped out.
 Players are given a visual representation of how their choices in the game are leading to alternate realities.
-It would be easy to write the game off due to its porny exterior, but YU-NO was a revolutionary visual novel with intriguing characters, a compelling storyline, and one of the best soundtracks to come out of the PC-98.
+It would be easy to write the game off due to its porny exterior, but YU-NO was a revolutionary visual novel with intriguing characters, a compelling storyline, and one of the best soundtracks to grace the PC-98.

 4